h2oai/datatable/ci/README.md

   immediately preceding the `[v{MMM}] ...` line.
 Add a description of the changes being introduced in this patch.
 - Commit the changes, and push the commit to GitHub.
+- Wait for tests to finish (fix problems if some checks fail), then go to Jenkins and do the same procedure as in case of new minor version (approve the prompt in console, review and publish the GitHub release draft).
 - ???